motech/motech/docs/source/get_started/model_data/model_data.rst

 * module_name - the name of the module from which the entity comes from (optional)
 * namespace - the namespace of the entity (optional)

+A separate event is also fired once a CSV import is completed.
+The subject of the event is similar to a regular CRUD event and takes the form of "mds.crud.<module name>.<namespace>.<entity name>.csv-import.<success|failure>".

+The payload for a CSV import success event contains the following parameters:

+* entity_name - the name of the entity for which this import was performed
+* entity_class - the fully qualified class name of the entity for which this import was performed
+* module_name - the name of the module from which the entity comes from (optional)
+* namespace - the namespace of the entity for which this import was performed (optional)
+* csv-import.created_ids - a list of IDs for instances newly created during import
+* csv-import.updated_ids - a list of IDs for instances updated during import
+* csv-import.created_count - the count of instances newly created during import
+* csv-import.updated_count - the count of instances updated during import
+* csv-import.total_count - total count of instances created/updated by this import(sum of the created count and updated count)

+The payload for the import failure event is different:

+* entity_name - the name of the entity for which this import was performed
+* entity_class - the fully qualified class name of the entity for which this import was performed
+* module_name - the name of the module from which the entity comes from (optional)
+* namespace - the namespace of the entity for which this import was performed (optional)
+* csv-import.failure_message - the message from the exception that caused the failure
+* csv-import.failure_stacktrace - the stacktrace of the exception that caused the failure(as String)

 Tasks integration
 #################